ptti/ptti/README.md

     that any model implementation with any number of compartments or states or agents can use to be incorporated into the simulation machinery.
 It does have to be written in [Python].
-We're sorry, it would have taken too long in [Haskell].
+We're sorry, it would have taken too long to make this software in [Haskell].

 ## Installation